- What is low-code?

 Scalable by design:

-Low-code platforms are designed to be scalable, so they can be used to create applications of any size and cater to large businesses, too.
+Low-code platforms are designed to be scalable, so they can be used to create enterprise applications of any size and cater to large businesses, too.

-Who can use low-code tools?
+Who can use a low-code platform?

 Business managers and their teams can use low-code to create departmental applications using a visual interface, without having to code.
 This can accelerate the org-level app development process and allow nontechnical users to create applications.Read more